HDFGroup/hdf5/README.txt

 ------------------

 The motivation of cu_dev is to interface with Nvidia's GPUDirect Storage (GDS) API through a HDF5 VFD.
-You need to configure hdf5 with both --with-cuda and --with-gds to make GDS VFD work.
+You need to configure the hdf5 build with both --with-cuda and --with-gds to enable the GDS VFD.

 DOCUMENTATION
 -------------